Opentrons/opentrons/labware-designer/README.md

 - "circular" (if of this shape, diameter is required)
 - "rectangular" (if of this shape, width and length is required)

+"width" corresponds to the Y axis on the deck of the OT2, and "length" corresponds to the X axis

 "totalLiquidVolume" is the actual working volume of the well, in the units specified in "displayLiquidVolume" (default is uL)